salms358/battleshipz-by-Salmz/README.md

 # Testing
 - To test i purposely entered in incorrect values so i can get error messages from the programme to be printed out.
 - I put the code into pep8 validator then corrected errors from there.
 When re doing the pep 8 validator it got 68% with most of the problems to do with white spaces.
 The pep8 also said it was around 68% correct due to these white space problems.
+- I added some validation to the code where the user can only enter in integers when guessing
+- And when user picks difficulty the user can only pick 1,2 or 3
+- I added mild validation which states if the user enters in the same coordinate as before this is the same for the computer.
+But the number of guesses still decrease as mentioned in the known bugs section.

 ![errors](https://user-images.githubusercontent.com/119611403/234338163-6f3b5a4d-8c89-48fd-9be6-8e685819cf0e.jpg)